leobennett85/FlashCards/README.md

 5. Add inverse data flow by using event handlers

 **React is Declarative**

--Declarative Systems are where the programmer provides a UI state they want the system to create -Imperative Systems are a series of steps necessary to change the state of the UI
+- Declarative Systems are where the programmer provides a UI state they want the system to create
+- Imperative Systems are a series of steps necessary to change the state of the UI

 #### JSX